-- Complete a minimum of 40 hours of supervised direct counseling/client contact with individuals, couples, families and groups combined. - Completion and documentation of all required supervision hours and required "Other" hours. - Complete case notes, case studies, and class presentations/written evaluation required.
+- Complete a minimum of 40 hours of supervised direct counseling/client contact with individuals, couples, families and groups combined at the LCCC and their community based practicum sites. - Completion and documentation of all required supervision hours and required "Other" hours. - Complete case notes, case studies, and class presentations/written evaluation required.
 Specific guidelines and checklists will be provided in class reflecting the content of the objectives above. - Submit weekly documentation of supervision session to faculty supervisor (CARE notes) - Satisfactory evaluations from on-site supervisor and on-campus instructor/supervisor.
 This includes satisfactory responses to ethical dilemmas and challenges. - Attendance and active participation in on-campus/clinic supervision - Demonstration of ability to accept and respond responsibly to both site and campus supervision. - Demonstration of ability to work collaboratively with colleagues at the practicum site and on campus.